ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ## Cloudant DB with IBM Cloud Operator

 Currently, the Example Health `patient-health-frontend` app is using a dummy in-memory patient.
-In this exercise, you'll create a Cloudant service in IBM Cloud and TODO populate it with patient data.
+In this exercise, you'll create a Cloudant service in IBM Cloud and populate it with patient data.
 Cloudant is a NoSQL database-as-a-service, based on CouchDB.

 ### Enable the IBM Cloud Operator